It's a New Day in Public Health.

 The Florida Department of Health works to protect, promote, and improve the health of all people in Florida through integrated state, county, and community efforts.

 What is Diabetes?

 The glucose from food needs insulin to get into the body's cells.
 Insulin is a hormone made in the pancreas, an organ near the stomach.
 The pancreas releases insulin into the blood.
-Insulin helps the glucose from food get into body cells.
 If your body does not make enough insulin or the insulin does not work right, the glucose can't get into the cells, so it stays in the blood.
 This makes your blood glucose level high, causing you to have diabetes.

 There are four types of diabetes described below.
 Click on the links to learn more.